One of the most common debates in cafes all around the world comes down to two of its most consumed products – Coffee vs. Tea.

 The first obvious analysis when looking at both products is that both contain health benefits.

-Researchers focusing on the benefits of coffee have discovered that it potentially has the ability to reduce incidence of dementia and Alzheimer’s or even type 2 diabetes.
+Researchers focusing on the benefits of coffee have discovered that it potentially has the ability to reduce the incidence of dementia and Alzheimer’s or even type 2 diabetes.

 Findings in the study by the National Cancer Institute, however, suggested that tea contains antioxidants and potential cancer-fighting properties.

-Just like adding mayonnaise to a salad reduces the point of consuming the greens to begin with – adding sweeteners, cream or too much milk to either tea or coffee reduced any benefit of either.
+Just like adding mayonnaise to a salad reduces the point of consuming the greens, to begin with - adding sweeteners, cream or too much milk to either tea or coffee reduced any benefit of either.